enormandeau/grinder_simulations/README.md

 ### Assumptions

 - Groups of samples share similair species composition and relative abundances
-- Samples from a given group are more similar to other samples that same group
+- Samples from a given group are more similar to other samples of that same group
-- An experiment has a few of these groups of samples
+- An experiment has one or more of these groups of samples

 ## Dependencies